josmar-crwdstffng/angular/aio/content/guide/docs-lint-errors.md

   * <img alt="documentation style error icon" src="generated/images/guide/docs-lint-errors/lint-error-icon.png"> **Error** (A red `x` in a circle)  Errors must be corrected before the file can be merged.
   * <img alt="documentation style warning icon" src="generated/images/guide/docs-lint-errors/lint-warn-icon.png"> **Warning** (A yellow exclamation mark in a triangle) Warnings should be corrected before the file is merged.
   * <img alt="documentation style info icon" src="generated/images/guide/docs-lint-errors/lint-info-icon.png"> **Info** (A blue lower-case `i` in a circle) Informational messages should be corrected before the file is merged.
 * The style rule message.
 The style rule message in this example is: *Did you really mean 'sdfdsfsdfdfssd'?
-It wasn't found in our dictionary.*
+It was not found in our dictionary.*
 * The style reference.
 Some references are linked to a style guide topic that explains the rule.
 The style reference in this example is: *Vale(Angular.Angular_Spelling)*.
 * The location of the problem text in the document identified by source line and column as precisely as possible.
 Some messages might not have the exact location of the text that triggered the message.
 The location in this example is: *[Ln 8, Col 1]*.
 * The style test definition file that produced the message, which is linked to the file.
 The style test definition in this example is: *Angular_Spelling.yml[Ln 1, Col 1]: View rule*.